12 top tips for stargazing

 Basically, you want to look like one of the rosy-cheeked children playing happily in the winter snow from a vintage Ladybird book.

-Choose your observing site
+Choose your stargazing site

 If you’re lucky you’ll be able to stargaze from your back garden, but it might not be the ideal place.
 Your garden could be surrounded by other houses, tall buildings and trees, which all reduce the amount of sky you can see.

-And light pollution coming from nearby streetlights, pubs, shops and factories, and neighbours’ security lights, can take even more of your view away.
+And light pollution coming from nearby streetlights, pubs, shops and factories, and neighbours’ security lights can take even more of your view away.

 If this is the case, get away from all that.
-Head out of town to a dark spot in the countryside, or even just walk around the corner to your local park or school playing field.
+Head out of town to a dark spot in the countryside.
+There are many amazing places to stargaze in the UK and places to stargaze in the USA.

+But you could even just walk around the corner to your local park or school playing field.
 It’ll make a big difference to what you can see.

-Once you’ve found your observing site you’ll need to give your eyes time to get used to the darkness.
-Astronomers call this process ‘dark adaptation’ and it takes about half an hour.
+Once you’ve found your observing site, you’ll need to give your eyes time to get used to the darkness.

 After your eyes have relaxed, opened up their pupils to take account of the reduced light levels and released special chemicals to enhance their sensitivity, you won’t believe how many more stars you can see than when you first arrived.

 Don’t browse on your phone while you wait; its bright screen will ruin your night vision.
+But turning your screen red will help preserve your dark adaption.

-Eyes successfully dark-adapted, you’ll notice that the sky is full of stars, many more than you ever see with just a glance from a light-polluted site.
+Eyes successfully dark-adapted, you’ll notice that the sky is full of stars, many more than you see with just a glance from a light-polluted site.

 Every star is a distant Sun and they are all different distances away from us.
 So a bright star is just closer to us than a faint star, right?